Patapom/webgl/Web/blog/patapom/docs/SHPortal.md

 <br />

-Here is a code snippet (source Robin Green's "gritty details") about how to build the SH functions:
+Here is a code snippet (source Robin Green's "gritty details"[^5]) about how to build the SH functions:

 ``` C++
  // Renormalisation constant for SH function